ItBurnsWhenICommit/lancer-mcp/tests/ProjectIndexerMcp.IntegrationTests/README.md

 ## Continuous Integration

-Integration tests are designed to run in CI.
-See `.github/workflows/integration-tests.yml` for the CI configuration.
+Integration tests run automatically in CI via GitHub Actions.
+See `.github/workflows/integration-tests.yml` for the full configuration.

-CI workflow:
+### CI Workflow

-1. Checkout code
+**Integration Tests** (runs on all PRs and pushes):
+1. Start PostgreSQL service
-2. Start PostgreSQL via Docker Compose
+2. Start Text Embeddings Inference (CPU mode)
-3. Run `restore-fixtures.sh` (or download pre-built fixtures from artifact storage)
+3. Setup database schema
+4. Restore test fixtures (if available)
-4. Run integration tests
+5. Run integration tests
-5. Upload test results and coverage
+6. Upload test results

+The embedding service is **required** for the system to function.

 ## Troubleshooting